 Seminar on Wages, Wellbeing & Location

-You are warmly invited to a free seminar with speaker Arthur Grimes.
+You are warmly invited to a free seminar with speakers Arthur Grimes and Philip S Morrison.
 Location location location!
-But what are the important attributes of places for people’s decisions of where to live; and what does this tell us about what features local policy-makers should emphasise in their development and planning decisions?
+What are the important attributes of places for people’s decisions of where to live; and what does this tell us about what features local policy-makers should emphasise in their development and planning decisions?

 Date: Wednesday 31 May,

 Venue: Adam Auditorium, ground floor, City Gallery, Civic Square, 101 Wakefield St, Wellington,